 2. The role of notifications in driving activity

-Notifications are the reason to visit your employee app.
+Notifications are the reason to visit your employee engagement mobile app.
 In an environment where the smartphone experience for most is an app-cluttered home screen, employees need reminding to log in.
 Perhaps one of the greatest benefits of notifications is the ability to link users directly to specific content in the app that relates to the message and request a response or action.
 Research indicates that push notifications boost app engagement by 88%, and 65% of users return to an app when push is enabled.

 But employees don’t necessarily want to receive notifications and SMSes for every update.
 One of our mining clients has established a rhythm with their app where certain content areas are updated on specific days.
 Stats show the highest activity on those days, indicating that employees are expecting the content updates as they happen and don’t need a notification to tell them where to go.
 This approach impacts directly on perceptions of “company spam” and also means notifications can be used for really important updates or crisis / emergency comms.